AzureCosmosDB/iot-solution-accelerator/Quickstart.md

    ![Data Explorer is selected and the ContosoAuto database is expanded.](media/cosmos-containers.png "Data Explorer")

-5. Expand the **maintenance** container in the Cosmos DB Data Explorer, then select **Scale & Settings**.
+5. Expand the **alerts** container in the Cosmos DB Data Explorer, then select **Scale & Settings**.

     ![The Scale & Settings blade for the maintenance container is displayed.](media/cosmos-scale-settings-maintenance.png "Scale & Settings")

     The **Throughput** value for this container is set to **400** RU/s.
-This is the lowest setting for a container, which is sufficient for the throughput requirements for maintenance data due to low read and write usage.
+This is the lowest setting for a container, which is sufficient for the throughput requirements for alert management-related data due to low read and write usage.

-    The **Partition Key** is set to **/vin** (VIN means *vehicle identification number*) so we can group maintenance data by vehicle, and because the `vin` field is used in most queries.
+    The **Partition Key** is set to **/id**.
+Having the partition key and ID share the same value allows us to perform rapid, low-cost point lookups of data, when coupled with the `ReadItemAsync` method on the `Container` object when using the [Cosmos DB SDK](https://github.com/Azure/azure-cosmos-dotnet-v3).

     The **Indexing Policy** is set to the default value, which automatically indexes all fields for each document stored in the container.
 This is because all paths are included (remember, since we are storing JSON documents, we use paths to identify the property since they can exist within child collections in the document) by setting the value of `includedPaths` to `"path": "/*"`, and the only excluded path is the internal `_etag` property, which is used for versioning the documents.
 The default Indexing Policy is: